josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/👻_Transparencies_Overhead/💷_survivor_costing_estimate.md

 # 💷 Survivor Costing Estimate
 **First created:** 2025-09-06 | **Last updated:** 2025-10-13
 *A forensic ledger of what it costs to contain a survivor.
-Numbers tell their own story of liability*
+Numbers tell their own story of liability.*

 ---